DenchiSoft/VTubeStudioBlendshapeUDPReceiverTest/README.md

 Details about the exact payload can be found here: [`Payload Definition`](https://github.com/DenchiSoft/VTubeStudioBlendshapeUDPReceiverTest/blob/main/Assets/VTubeStudioBlendshapeDataReceiver/VTubeStudioRawTrackingData.cs)

+Some fields may be **addedd** to this payload in the future so make sure your deserialization code for the payload doesn't fail when unknown fields are encountered.

 A detailed explanation of all blendshapes can be found here: [`Apple iOS Blendshape Info`]([https://github.com/DenchiSoft/VTubeStudioBlendshapeUDPReceiverTest/blob/main/Assets/VTubeStudioBlendshapeDataReceiver/VTubeStudioRawTrackingData.cs](https://developer.apple.com/documentation/arkit/arfaceanchor/blendshapelocation))

 ## Example app